Certain less commonly known Deductions available under Income Tax Act

 When a person has taken a loan for the purchase of an Electric Vehicle, he is eligible to claim a deduction for the interest paid on such a loan.
 The maximum amount of interest which can be claimed as a deduction under this section is restricted to Rs.
 1,50,000/–.
 However, it should be noted that the loan must have been taken only between the period of 1st April 2019 and 31st March 2023 from a financial institution.

-80 GG – Deduction for House Rent paid.
+80 GG –Dedication for House Rent paid.

-This deduction is available for those people who are either self-employed or is working as a salaried employee with no HRA component in their salary.
+This deduction is available for those people who are either self-employed or working as a salaried employee with no HRA component in their salary.
 The total deduction under this section shall be:

 • Rs.
 5000/- per month (or)